212 Skip Connections and Residual Learning

 with \(\sigma\) a nonlinearity such as the rectified linear unit, after which \(y = \mathcal{F}(x) + x\) passes through a final nonlinearity.

-The reformulation does not change what functions can be represented, since \(\mathcal{F}(x) + x\) can express anything \(\mathcal{H}(x)\) can.
+The reformulation does not change what functions can be represented, since \(\mathcal{F}(x) + x\) can express anything \(\mathcal{H}(x)\) can: solving for \(\mathcal{F}\) as \(\mathcal{H} - x\) is always possible.
 What changes is the inductive bias of the parameterization.
 If the optimal mapping for a block is close to the identity, the optimizer only needs to push \(\mathcal{F}\) toward zero, which is easy: small or zero weights already give a near-identity block.
 The hard target from Section 1, learning identity through a stack of nonlinear layers, becomes the easy target of learning a small perturbation around identity.
+This is also why residual blocks are typically initialized so that \(\mathcal{F}\) starts near zero, for instance by zero-initializing the final normalization scale on the residual branch, so that training begins from a clean identity mapping and departs from it only as the data demands.

 212.2.2 2.2 Matching Dimensions